-We draw attention to the 'Valuation for solvency purposes' and 'Capital Management' and other relevant disclosures sections of the Group SFCR, which describe the basis of accounting.
-The Group SFCR is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
-The Group SFCR is required to be published, and intended users include but are not limited to the PRA.
-As a result, the Group SFCR may not be suitable for another purpose.
-Our opinion is not modified in respect of these matters.
+We draw attention to the 'Valuation for solvency purposes' and 'Capital Management' of the Group Solvency and Financial Condition Report, which describe the basis of accounting.
+The Group Solvency and Financial Condition Report is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.

+The Group Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.
+As a result, the Group Solvency and Financial Condition Report may not be suitable for another purpose.
+Our opinion is not modified in respect of this matter.